 2-Man Match Medal

-To register or access the brackets, log into our new GolfGenius site.
-The winner of each match is responsible for promptly reporting match results one of three ways:
+The winner of each match is responsible for promptly reporting match results:

-- Return your scorecard with winner clearly marked to the pro shop
+- Return your scorecard with winner and results clearly marked to the pro shop

 - Format: 2-man teams play hole-by-hole matches throughout the season as determined by the brackets.
 The team with the lowest total net score wins each hole (or holes are halved if tied).
 The winning team of each match advances to the next round.

 - Use 100% of current course handicaps rounded to the nearest whole number (0.5+ up).
 The player(s) with the lowest handicap(s) should always play as a scratch.
 Reduce the course handicaps of the higher handicap members by the handicap of the lowest member.
 Strokes should be allocated to holes according to scorecard rankings.

 - For example, assume that members with course handicaps of 5, 10, 16 and 30 are competing.

 - For the match, Member A (a 5 course handicap) would play at scratch.
 Members B (a 10), C (a 16) and D (a 30) would play with course handicaps of 5, 11 and 25, respectively.
 So Member B would receive one stroke on holes ranked 1-5.
 Member C would receive one stroke on holes ranked 1-11.
 Member D would receive two strokes on holes ranked 1-7 and one stroke on holes ranked 8-18 (to total 25).